wp-plugins/radio-station/readme.txt

 = 1.3.4 =
 * By request, added as 24-hour time format option to the master schedule and sidebar widgets.

+= 1.3.5 =
+* Fixed a time display bug in the DJ On-Air sidebar widget
+* Fixed a display bug on the master schedule with overnight shows

 == Upgrade Notice ==

 = 1.0 =